ethereum-optimism/design-docs/protocol/deposits-interop.md

 If static analysis was possible, then no execution would be required to derive the information required to check the validity of the executing messages.
 The same two checks `sequencing_window_invariant` and `is_valid_message` could be applied but solely with static analysis instead of needing to execute to get the executing message.
+The definition of `sequencing_window_invariant` is defined below and `is_valid_message` is defined in the specs.

+Note that only the deposits are simulated as part of the derivation pipeline, not any transactions that are sent directly to the sequencer.
+This means that there is a guaranteed worst case in the amount of gas for this execution.

 ## Sequencing Window Invariant